-I thought Bhutan had dissolved their
+I thought Bhutan had dissolved their monarchy?
+I had a friend via eMail who was from Bhutan.

-from Bhutan.
 Nice girl.
 We talked crime novels and complained about the Sci-Fi that was coming out in the early 90s.
 I miss her.
 I should send her a mail again.

-And yes, I'm using Sci-Fi from now on touch about him.
-I owe him a lot for what I've Ackermansion when I was a kid.
+And yes, I'm using Sci-Fi from now on instead of SF in honor of one of my heroes: Forry Ackerman.
+Johnny's article was a lovely touch about him.
+I owe him a lot for what I've with my life largely due to a visit to the Ackermansion when I was a kid.

-Piper, but I know nothing about him.
-I've gotta get a copy soon so I can see if it's worth a nom things.
-You caught me on the way back from for Best Related Book Hugo.
-It sounds like an a Rockies doubleheader.
-(I brought my interesting read, that's for sure.
+You know, I've always liked H. Beam Piper, but I know nothing about him.
+I've gotta get a copy soon so I can see if it's worth a nom for Best Related Book Hugo.
+It sounds like an interesting read, that's for sure.

-the Downfall sure sounds like Farmer.
+You're right, that piece that opens the After the Downfall sure sounds like Farmer.